achernya/iap-6.828-website/lab/shell.md

 "ls".
 You might find it useful to look at the manual page for `exec`;
 type `man 3 exec`.

+You do not have to implement quoting (i.e., treating the text between double-quotes as a single argument).

 I/O redirection
 ---------------